spences10/scottspence.com/posts/updating-bios-on-motherboard.md

 thanks!
 I'll do it myself!

-So, I need to know what my motherboard model is so I can go find if theres been any BIOS updates.
+So, I need to know what my motherboard model is so I can go find if there's been any BIOS updates.
 How do I do that?
 How To Geek have my back with this post [How to Check Your Motherboard Model Number on Your Windows PC].